 Where we believe a child may have additional needs that have previously been unacknowledged, we will work closely with the child’s parents and any relevant professionals to establish if any additional action is required.

-Where a child has additional needs, we feel it is paramount to find out as much as possible about those needs, any way that this may affect his/her early learning or care needs and any additional help he/she may need by:
+Where a child has additional needs, we feel it is paramount to find out as much as possible about those needs; any way that this may affect his/her early learning or care needs and any additional help he/she may need by:

-Liaising with the child’s parents and, where appropriate, the child
+Liaising with the child’s parents and, where appropriate, the child.

-Liaising with any professional agencies
+Liaising with any professional agencies.

-Reading any reports that have been prepared
+Reading any reports that have been prepared.

-Attending any review meetings with the local authority/professionals
+Attending any review meetings with the local authority/professionals.

 Observing each child’s development and monitoring such observations regularly.